-Rev. Adam Rankin of Lexington is associated with some fun Rankin family history issues.
+Rev. Adam Rankin of Lexington, Fayette County, Kentucky is the source of some fun Rankin family history issues.
 He also caused considerable controversy in his denomination during his lifetime.
-Even aside from genealogical questions, Rev. Adam’s life is a story unto itself.
+Genealogical issues aside, Rev. Adam’s life is a story unto itself.

 Here are the major issues surrounding Rev. Adam:

 - What was Rev. Adam’s life all about?
 He is famous for stoking the flames of an uproar about an arcane theological issue.
 He was rabidly fanatic on the matter, and that may well be an understatement.